 Why is this medication prescribed?

 Pirfenidone is used for the treatment of idiopathic pulmonary fibrosis (scarring of the lungs with an unknown cause).
 Pirfenidone is in a class of medications called pyridones.
-It is not known exactly how pirfenidone works to treat idiopathic pulmonary fibrosis.
+It works by blocking the action of a certain natural substance in the body that is involved in causing fibrosis.

 How should this medicine be used?